EdWordy/Nota-Lang-Spec/README.md

 ---

 ### Directory
-1) Ver 0.1 and 0.2 contain the previous designs and models.
+1) prior to the latest directory, Ver 0.x contain the previous designs and models.
-2) Ver 0.3 contains the working prototype models of the lang.
+2) Ver 0.4 contains the working prototype models of the lang.

 A) Csharp